Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - For Luma AI-specific issues, ensure your API key is valid and has the necessary permissions
 - If the integration test fails, check individual component tests to isolate the issue
 - For frontend-related issues, check the browser console for error messages and ensure that the API Gateway is correctly configured to handle frontend requests
-- If you encounter issues with the microservices architecture, ensure that all import paths have been updated correctly in each service
+- If you encounter issues with the microservices architecture, ensure that all services are running and that the API Gateway can communicate with them
 - When running tests, make sure you're using the correct paths for input files (like CSV, JSON, and TXT files) as they may have changed in the new structure
 - If you encounter "Module not found" errors, double-check that all dependencies are correctly listed in the `package.json` file and that you've run `npm install` after making any changes
 - If requests to the API Gateway are not being routed correctly, check the `server.js` file in the `api-gateway` directory and ensure all routes are properly configured
+- Verify network connectivity between the API Gateway and individual services if requests are not being forwarded correctly

 ## Contributing